gazebosim/docs/ci.md

     * Make a comment starting with `@osrfbuild run tests` on the pull request and all Jenkins builds will be re-triggered.
-    * To restart just one specific build and avoid re-running builds that aren't necessary, go to the failing build and click `Retry`.
+    * To restart just one specific build and avoid re-running builds that aren't necessary, go to the failing build and click `Retry` in the Jenkins UI after login.
 * **Actions**
-    * On the top-right of a build, click `Re-run jobs`.
+    * On the top-right of a build inside the 'Actions' tab of GitHub, click `Re-run jobs`.
 Note that this button sometimes mysteriously disappears.

 ### Custom branches